echi22/stori/README.md

 ## Notes
 - The database (`stori.db`) is idempotent: duplicate accounts and transactions are not created on repeated runs.
-- The summary email is styled and includes a logo (replace `stori_logo.png` with your own if desired).
+- The summary email is styled and includes a logo.
 - If an account in the transactions file is not found in `accounts.csv`, the program will error.

 ## Extending
 - To support multiple accounts per file, update the logic in `transaction/validate.go` and `main.go`.
 - To add more summary stats, edit `email/summary.go`.

----

-**For any questions or improvements, feel free to open an issue or PR!**